San Sebastian Food Travel Guide

 Check out our San Sebastian Guide to Pintxos

 San Sebastian seems to have it all, but there is more to the city than just San Sebastian food.
 The city itself is stunning, with a fabulous mix of neo-classical and Belle Époque architecture.
-The city formed between the end of the Napoleonic era and World War I. It’s the most French-looking city in Spain, and offers a unique geographical position, surrounded by water on about 5 sides.
+The city formed between the end of the Napoleonic era and World War I. It’s the most French-looking city in Spain and offers a unique geographical position, surrounded by water on about 5 sides.
+It’s also a perfect stop on a northern Spain road trip.

 Stay near the old town and wander through the city streets, tasting and drinking along the way.
 This is what San Sebastian food travel is all about.